traverson/traverson/README.md

 When working with Traverson, you will mostly use the `walk` method, which takes four parameters and looks like this:

-    walk = function(startUri, path, templateParams, callback)
+    walk = function(startUri, pathArray, templateParams, callback)

-Let's see what happens when this method is called.
+Let's see what happens when this method is called:

     jsonWalker.walk('http://api.io', ['link_to', 'resource'], null, function(error, document) {
       if (error) {